A general family of multi-peakon equations and their properties: Peakon solutions

 It is straightforward to show that the general ODE system \eqref{ampl_eqn}--\eqref{UV} reproduces the multi-peakon dynamical systems found in the literature \cite{Cam-Hol,Cam-Hol-Hym,Deg-Hol-Hon,Wan-Hon,Gui-Liu-Olv-Qu} using weak formulations for all of the peakon equations in Table~\ref{table:peakon_eqns}.

 This theorem is very interesting because it shows that all equations in the $fg$-family \eqref{fg-fam} admit $N$-peakons for arbitrary $N\geq 1$.
-Consequently, the existence of multi-peakons for any given equation \eqref{fg-fam} does not rely on the equation having any integrability properties or any Hamiltonian structure.
+Consequently, the existence of multi-peakons for any given equation \eqref{fg-fam} does not rely on the equation explicitly exhibiting any integrability properties or any Hamiltonian structure.
+Indeed, according to the integrability classification in Ref.~\cite{Nov}, there are many non-integrable quadratic and cubic peakon equations belonging to this family \eqref{fg-fam}, and no Hamiltonian structure is known for these non-integrable equations other than the $b$-family equation \eqref{b-fam}.

 As another consequence, all equations in $fg$-family \eqref{fg-fam} admit a $1$-peakon solution, possibly having a time-dependent amplitude and a time-dependent speed, given by the case $N=1$.

 \begin{cor} Any equation \eqref{fg-fam} in the $fg$-family possesses a generalized peakon solution of the form